sociovirology/human_influenza_LMGSeq/README.md

-# Genotype by Barcode Sequencing (GbBSeq) applied to high-throughput quantification of genetic exchange among diverse human Influenza A virus strains
+# Linked Multilocus Genotype by Sequencing (LMGSeq) applied to high-throughput quantification of genetic exchange among diverse human Influenza A virus strains

 This github repository includes code (and links to data) from the manuscript:
 Influenza A virus reassortment is strain dependent